RSTMH Annual Meeting 2021: Drug Resistant Infections

-Our 2021 Annual Meeting will bring together RSTMH members and supporters from around the world to share knowledge from the forefront of the fight against drug resistant infections and encourage new connections and collaborations.
+Our 2021 Annual Meeting brought together RSTMH members and supporters from around the world to share knowledge from the forefront of the fight against drug-resistant infections and to encourage new connections and collaborations.

-This meeting will cover a wide range of topics within the drug resistant infection (DRIs) space, including:
+The meeting covered a wide range of topics within the drug-resistant infection (DRI) space, including:

-• sessions will take the form of keynotes presentations, seminars from experts in the field, turbo talks, and panel discussions with an emphasis on audience interaction.
+Sessions took the form of keynote presentations, expert seminars, turbo talks, and panel discussions, with an emphasis on audience interaction.

 Speakers

-• Céire Costelloe, Reader in Digital Health and Statistics & NIHR Career Development Fellow, Director of Global Digital Health Unit, Imperial College London
+• Céire Costelloe, Reader in Digital Health and Statistics & NIHR Career Development Fellow, Imperial College London

 • Sally Davies, UK Envoy on Antimicrobial Resistance